Strongman Farmer’s Walk: Techniques for Maximizing Grip and Speed

 • Actively create tension through the lats

-Footwork & Stride Mechanics
+Footwork and Stride Mechanics

-• Feet landing under hips
+• Feet landing under your hips

 • Minimal vertical bounce

-• Slight forward lean from the ankles
+• A slight forward lean from the ankles

 Long strides create sway.
-Short steps keep the implements stable and allow speed to build.
+Short steps keep the implements stable and let speed build.
+Drill: use a metronome at 180 to 200 BPM for unloaded or light carries to groove fast turnover.

-Breathing & Tension Maintenance
+Breathing and Tension Maintenance

-Breathing under heavy carries is a skill.
+Breathing under heavy carries is a skill of its own.

 • Never dump all your air under load

-• Use short controlled exhales to maintain pressure
+• Use short, controlled exhales to maintain pressure

 Lose pressure, lose posture.
 Lose posture, lose grip.

-Acceleration & Speed Strategy
+Acceleration and Speed Strategy

 Most farmer’s events reward speed over max strength.
+After the pick:

-1. Stabilize
+• Stabilize

-2. Take a few controlled steps
+• Take a few controlled steps

-3. Build speed progressively
+• Build speed progressively

 Don’t explode into a sprint right away.
 That creates sway and wastes energy.
+Maintain your rhythm, build your speed, and finish past the line every time.

 Control the Swing

+Even with a perfect setup, the implements will try to drift.
 Your job is to eliminate that movement.

-• Keep handles tight to the sides
+• Keep the handles tight to your sides

 • Maintain lat tension

-• Move with consistent stride rhythm
+• Move with a consistent stride rhythm

 Farmer’s success depends on: